Dice38/DiceFramework/README.md

 a NoNullObject wrapper for all Datastructures would be a better idea.
 - The datastructures save information about whether they are sorted or not (If their structure allows for that differentation).
 If they are in a sorted states operations such as removal of specific elements, retrieving elements and so on use a binarysearch instead of lineal traversal.
+- This project uses Java Modules (Java 9) and it intends to offer different datastructures through a service like structure (tho yet to be implemented)

 ### Project Meta
 -In the nature of keeping a complete history I will opt to merge topic branches instead of rebasing them.